vincentmorneau/apex-pwa/doc/part1.md

 ### App Manifest

 An app manifest is a file containing the configuration that allows for a web app to be installed on a device.
-In most cases PWAs tend to be installed on mobile devices, but the app manifest also allows for installing a web app into a desktop (Mac, Windows, Linux).
+In most cases PWA tend to be installed on mobile devices, but the app manifest also allows for installing a web app into a desktop (Mac, Windows, Linux).

 We will reference the app manifest within APEX, so the app can be installed at any time when the user is browsing.